MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/netsh/netsh-mbn.md

 - lte
 - bringup

-Some tests require additional parameters to be provided in the `param` field.
+Some tests require more parameters to be provided in the `param` field.
-The required parameters for the features are listed below.
+Here are the required parameters for the features:

 - **connectivity**: AccessString, UserName (If applicable), Password (If applicable)
 - **radio**: AccessString, UserName (If applicable), Password (If applicable)